 Part-time faculty appointments, such as adjunct faculty, are those individuals who are employed less than 100% of the time by the University.
+The total number of part time faculty for each academic unit will normally not exceed fifteen percent (15%) of the total instructional full-time faculty.
 These individuals are not eligible for faculty benefits.
 All administrative, untenured faculty, and non-tenured faculty appointments whether categorized as regular full-time, regular part-time, temporary, or otherwise may be ended by action of the employee or the University, with or without cause.